amawai/Cipher-Shift/README.md

-Simple cypher code to not so randomly scramble words Written in python 3.5
+Simple cypher code to not so randomly scramble words.

+Written in python 3.5